 - Defect reports

-Testing team will meet , discuss and analyze testing artifacts to identify strategies that have to be implemented in future, taking lessons from the current test cycle.
-The idea is to remove the process bottlenecks for future test cycles and share best practices for any similar projects in future.
-Activities
+Testing team will meet, discuss and analyze testing artifacts to identify strategies that have to be implemented in the future, taking lessons from the current test cycle.
+The idea is to remove the process bottlenecks for future test cycles and share best practices for any similar projects in the future.

 - Prepare test metrics based on the above parameters.